Essential Tools You Need for Each Stage of Content Marketing

 Next is content planning.
 Whether it's just you or a team of content writers, editors, and managers, you need something to keep you organized.
-CoSchedule will help you plan out your content marketing from start to finish.
+CoSchedule is an interactive editorial calendar that helps you plan out your content marketing from start to finish.

-In addition to assigning tasks and due dates from the first draft to when a piece of content goes live, you can also schedule the promotion of your content to your social channels and analyze the social reach of your content.
+In addition to assigning tasks and due dates from the first draft to when a piece of content goes live, this great tool also schedules the promotion of your content to your social channels and analyze the social reach of your content.